 Char-Broil’s Signature TRU-Infrared 420 is our #1 overall choice for best infrared grill.
 If you’re looking for a large, beautiful grill with all the bells and whistles for your deck or patio, this is the one for you.

 This grill features a 420 square inch cooking surface, which is the largest area on this list, as well as three individually adjustable burners, giving you even greater control.
 It also has a 155 inch warming rack.
 For perspective, the area of the warming rack is larger than total grilling area of the portable Solaire model at the end of our list.
 As a bonus, it also has a smaller side burner hidden underneath a cover on one of the side shelves, ideal for preparing sides and sauces.

-Like the Char-Broil 300 model below, this grill operates on of a full-sized propane tank and has the ability to be converted to natural gas.
+This grill operates on of a full-sized propane tank and has the ability to be converted to natural gas.
 Its cast iron grates are incredibly durable.
 It also has a spacious cabinet area for storage underneath the grill.

 The main drawback of this grill is that it’s just not the right fit for everyone.
 At just over 130 pounds, it’s easily the largest on our list – and some folks just don’t need that.
 However, if you often grill for friends and are looking for a large, visually impressive, feature-rich grill, this is an ideal model.